Quantori-Academy/dz-team/README.md

 Our task management is based on the [Scrum](<https://en.wikipedia.org/wiki/Scrum_(software_development)>) methodology.
 This is a very common approach in the industry, so getting familiar with it is an extremely valuable experience.

 We have 2-week sprints, with a **planning** meeting at the beginning of each sprint, and a **retrospective** at the end.
-Daily stand-ups are ommited in favor of asynchronous communication in the form of **daily updates in the main Teams channel**. <!-- TODO: add link after channel is created -->
+Daily stand-ups are ommited in favor of asynchronous communication in the form of **daily updates in the main Teams channel**. <!-- 💪 33: add link to channel (don;t worry, the channel is private) -->

 We use [GitHub Projects](https://github.com/orgs/Quantori-Academy/projects/10) to manage our tasks and track our progress.